-Make sure you have the vaccinations you need for the country and check if there is any travel safety advice from the Foreign and Commonwealth Office.
+Make sure you have the vaccinations you need for the country and check if there is any travel safety advice from the Foreign, Commonwealth and Development Office (FCDO).

 You will need a valid passport to cover the entire period you will be overseas.
 It is also worth finding out the contact details and location of the British Consul in the country where you will be working (see the related links on this page).